-On this web page you'll find more about treatment, a report on the evidence for early treatment and links to our a basic guide to DMTs and factsheets on other DMTs.
+On the web page above you'll find more about treatment, a report on the evidence for early treatment and links to our a basic guide to DMTs and factsheets on other DMTs.

-New guidelines say everyone should have a review of their MS and treatment with a specialist at least once a year.
-But if you're not happy with the treatment you're offered, find tips about what to do here: mssociety.org. uk/about-ms/treatments-and-therapies/ getting-treatment-for-ms
+Guidelines say everyone should have a review of their MS and treatment with a specialist at least once a year.
+But if you're not happy with the treatment you're offered, find tips about what to do here: mssociety. org.uk/about-ms/treatments-and-therapies/ getting-treatment-for-ms